How to become a great facilitator?

 Then tune into your biggest strength and ask yourself how you can amplify that quality.
 Then identify your biggest weakness and figure out how you can improve in that arena.

-A skilled brainstorm facilitator knows how to orchestrate powerfully creative output from a seemingly dissonant group of people.
+A skilled brainstorming facilitator knows how to orchestrate powerfully creative output from a seemingly dissonant group of people.
 In the conductor mode, the facilitator includes everyone, evokes even the subtlest contributions from the least experienced participant, and demonstrates their commitment to the whole by offering timely feedback to anyone who "gets lost in their own song."

-A good brainstorm facilitator is able to transmute lead into gold -- or in modern terms -- knows how to help people "get the lead out."
+A good brainstorming facilitator is able to transmute lead into gold -- or in modern terms -- knows how to help people "get the lead out."
 This talent requires an element of wizardry -- the ability to see without looking, feel without touching, and intuitively know that within each brainstormer lives a hidden genius just waiting to get out.

 Light on their feet, brainstorm facilitators move gracefully through the process of sparking new ideas.
-Able to go from the cha-cha to the polka to the whirling dervish spinning of a brainstorm group on fire, savvy facilitators take bold steps when necessary, even when there is no visible ground underfoot.
+Able to go from the cha-cha to the polka to the whirling dervish spinning of a brainstorming group on fire, savvy facilitators take bold steps when necessary, even when there is no visible ground underfoot.
 "The path is made by walking on it," is their motto.

 4. MAD SCIENTIST

-Skillful brainstorm facilitators are bold experimenters, often taking on the crazed (but grandfatherly) look of an Einstein in heat.
+Skillful brainstorming facilitators are bold experimenters, often taking on the crazed (but grandfatherly) look of an Einstein in heat.
 While respecting the realm of logic and the rational (the ground upon which most scientists build their homes), the enlightened facilitator is willing to throw it all out the window in the hope of triggering a "happy accident" or a quantum leap of thought.
 Indeed, it is often these discontinuous non-linear moments that produce the kind of breakthroughs that logic can only describe, never elicit itself.

 6. ACTOR